9th8/up-to-date-real-world-haskell/19-error-handling.md

     *** Exception: stack overflow
     ```

-    The code we wrote actually isn\'t specific to the `Maybe` monad.
+    The code we wrote actually isn't specific to the `Maybe` monad.
 By
     simply changing the type, we can make it work for *any* monad.
-    Let\'s try it:
+    Let's try it:

     ``` example
     divBy :: Integral a => a -> [a] -> Maybe [a]